-3. Summary of our audit approach
+0. Summary of our audit approach

-Key audit matters

-The key audit matters that we identified in the current year were going concern and the recoverability of debtors.

-Within this report, key audit matters are identified as follows:
+Key audit matters ey audit matters that we identified in the current year were going concern (see al uncertainty related to going concern section) and the recoverability of s.
+Within this report, key audit matters are identified as follows: (I) Newly identified ⊗ Increased level of risk Similar level of risk \otimes Decreased level of risk

-Newly identified

-Increased level of risk

-Similar level of risk

-Decreased level of risk

-Materiality The materiality that we used in the current year was £3.1 million which was determined on the basis of 2% of total assets.
-Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes in our approach There have been no changes to our key audit matters since the issuance our prior year audit report.
+The materiality that we used in the current year was £2.7 million which was determined on the basis of 2% of total assets.

+Scoping

+Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.

+Significant changes in There have been no changes to our audit approach since the issuance our prior our approach year audit report.